Kurohyō: Ryū ga Gotoku Shinshō: Plot

-On September 22, 2010, street punk Tatsuya Ukyo attempts to rob the Chinese mafia while posing as a Tojo Clan enforcer, but accidentally kills a Tojo Clan yakuza, Naoki Toda, during his escape.
+On September 22, 2010, street punk Tatsuya Ukyo attempts to rob Choraku, the front of the Chinese mafia while posing as a Tojo Clan enforcer, but accidentally kills a Tojo Clan yakuza, Naoki Toda of the Kuki Family, during his escape.
 He is caught and brought before Toda's patriarch, Ryutaro Kuki, who introduces him to Dragon Heat, an underground fighting circuit where spectators bet on the victor.
 Kuki gives Tatsuya an ultimatum: earn his freedom by winning ten consecutive matches there, or be handed over to the police for murder.
 With no alternative, Tatsuya enters Dragon Heat.
+Tatsuya tries to escape the Kuki Family, but is caught by them.